leolani/emissor/README.md

 1. Expand segment or annotation for editing (to be improved).
 1. Add annotations to the mention after selecting an annotation type.
 1. Save after modifications (use any *Save* button you can find)

+### Version Control

+Save as often as possible.
+Setup version control in your data folder and commit the JSON files to version control, as currently there is no *Undo* functionality!